|

 J-P Pégorier (Meudon-Bellevue, France)

-14.50 "Development and regulation of hepatic fatty acid oxidation and ketogenesis
+14.50 "Development and regulation of hepatic fatty acid oxidation and ketogenesis at birth"

 D Ricquier (Meudon-Bellevue, France)